GRBurst/slack-logger-python/README.md

 logger.warning(f"{log_msg} in dev environment and allow listed prod", extra={"filter": {"environment": "prod"}})
 ```

+Note that we used the `"filter"` property in the `extra` field option here to inject a config, as we don't use a `SlackFormatter`.
+You can think of it as a reserved word.
+This `on-the-fly` configurations allow to specify properties on messages to alter the filter behavior for a single log message.

+There are 4 different types of filter lists:
+- `FilterType.AnyAllowList`: Pass filter if any of the provided conditions are met.
+- `FilterType.AllAllowList`: Pass filter only if all provided conditions are met.
+- `FilterType.AnyDenyList`: Pass filter if no condition is met and deny if any condition is met.
+- `FilterType.AllDenyList`: Pass filter if any condition is met and deny if all conditions are met.

+#### Combining multiple filters.

+It is important to note that as soon a message does not meet any filter condition, it is filtered out and won't appear in the logs, as it is simply the overlap of all filter conditions.
+Therefore it is not possible to allow a denied message afterwards.
+Furthermore, the order of filters do not matter.

 The composition of configurations, filters and dynamic extra fields allow for a flexible way of specifying your message content and filter unwanted messages.

 More examples can be found it the [tests folder](https://github.com/GRBurst/slack-logger-python/tree/main/tests).